datopian/flowershow/site/content/docs/mdx.md

 Some more content here...
 ```

 Looks much better!
-And it's much easier to update, if you're using this button on many different pages.
+And it's much easier to update if you're using this button on many different pages.

-(We'll learn more about how to create, import and use your custom components in the sections below.)
+(We'll learn more about how to create, import, and use your custom components in the sections below.)

 ### ESM `import` and `export` statements